brianhyun/web-forum/client/README.md

 If at all possible, try to end each session with a feature finished or a bug resolved.

 Recognize when you've been sitting on a bug for too long.
 If no progress towards a solution is being made, then consider taking a break.

+Don't sacrifice quality for speed.
+Write code you can be proud of.